-Ready to tackle the Black Friday sales?
-You will be after learning these handy tips to handle it like a pro.
+Ready to take on the Black Friday sales this year?
+You will be after learning these handy tips to tackle it like a pro.

 Make a list first

 The most important thing to do is prepare.
 It can be easy to get overwhelmed by the multitude of deals and offers available on Black Friday; you can run the risk of overspending or buying items you’ve never even wanted in the first place.
 If you’re planning to do your Christmas gift shopping on Black Friday, write a list of recipients beforehand, with the budget and an idea of what you want to buy them.
 If you’re looking for specific items for yourself or others, make a note of the regular prices to see how much of a saving you might be getting on the day.

 If you don’t want to tackle the crowds in your local city centre (we don’t blame you), consider doing your Black Friday shopping online.
 Mega sales take place on most major retailer websites, plus you can check the price against other stores in just a few clicks - rather than traipsing up and down the high street.

 This is an important one.
 Savings look attractive but can often be inflated.
 Which.co.uk claim that in their experience retailers can “exaggerate the discount you're actually getting”.
 It’s important to consider the price as a standalone figure and ask yourself if it’s still worth it.